 Drive-thru.
 Pain Management Clinics shall not provide drive-thru window operations or services.

 Alcoholic beverages.
-Alcoholic beverages shall be prohibited from being consumed or served on the premises, including in the parking areas, sidewalks, or adjacent right-of-way.
+Alcoholic beverages shall be prohibited from being sold on the premises.

 No loitering.
 The Pain Management Clinic shall not direct or encourage any patient or business invitee to stand, sit (including in parked car), gather, or loiter outside of the building where the clinic operates, including in any parking area, sidewalk adjacent, right-of-way, or neighboring property for any period of time longer than that reasonably required to arrive and depart.
 The Pain Management Clinic shall post conspicuous signs stating that no loitering is allowed on the property.

 Operating hours.
-A Pain Management Clinic may operate only Monday through Friday and only during the hours of 8:00 a.m. to 7:00 p.m.
+Regular business hours for Pain Management Clinics are limited from Monday through Saturday and only during the hours of 7:00 a.m. to 7:00 p.m. and shall only provide emergency services outside the regular business hours.

 Landlord responsibility.
 Any landlord who knows, or in the exercise of reasonable care should know, that a Pain Management Clinic is operating in violation of the Palm Coast Code, or applicable Florida law, including the rules and regulations promulgated by the Department of Health, Board of Medicine, or Board of Osteopathic Medicine, shall have the responsibility to stop or take reasonable steps to prevent the continued illegal activity on the leased premises.
 Landlords who lease space to a Pain Management Clinic must expressly incorporate language into the lease or rental agreement stating that failure to comply with the Palm Coast code is a material breach of the lease and shall constitute grounds for termination and eviction by the landlord.